3draven1/home-assistant-Fronius-modbus/README.md

 # Modbus integration to Fronius invertes for home assistance

-**Just a test indegration project for now based on the Fronius Component**
+**Just a test integration project for now based on the Fronius Component**

 **This integration is NOT compatible with sensoAPP, only with multiMATIC app.**